sundowndev/leafeon/README.md

 ### API

-Target a specific route by name
+Fetch a route by name or path

 ~~~ js
 router.fetchRoute('home'); // or router.fetchRoute('/');
 ~~~

-Access to the current route
+Get the current route

 ~~~js
 router.route